rademacher-p/Python-project/README.md

 mypy --install-types --non-interactive .
 ```

 The project management tool [hatch](https://hatch.pypa.io/) is recommended to simplify local installation.
-Simply execute `hatch shell` to create and enter a virtual environment with the development dependencies installed.
+Simply execute `hatch -e dev shell` to create and enter a virtual environment with the development dependencies installed.
 Post-install commands (for `pre-commit`, `mypy`, etc.) are executed automatically. -->

 <!-- The package can then be installed directly from GitHub using